 We still use Trello though.
 Just scaled up!

-As we take a Kanban approach to our projects, we set up one master board which broke down the the project into more manageable sections (Design, Development, Search, API integration etc) and in each column would be a vast selection of smaller jobs with story points allocated to them which enables us to use Scrum for Trello to control the flow of jobs.
+As we take a Kanban approach to our projects, we set up one master board which broke down the the project into more manageable divs (Design, Development, Search, API integration etc) and in each column would be a vast selection of smaller jobs with story points allocated to them which enables us to use Scrum for Trello to control the flow of jobs.

 We've built an incredibly solid codebase that we continue to develop new features on top of along with completely overhauling the test and release process to reduce deployment errors.